ng-alain/delon/docs/style-guide.en-US.md

 type: Advance
 ---

 The project built by Angular CLI is already very good in terms of its directory structure.
 Official website also has an [Angular Style Guide](https://angular.io/guide/styleguide) ([Chinese version](https://angular.cn/guide/styleguide)) Style guide.
 It is recommended to read it several times.
-In addition, `ng-alain` also has a part of the coding style, the following instructions may be useful for reading the code.
+In addition, NG-ALAIN also has a part of the coding style, the following instructions may be useful for reading the code.

 ## Style guide